eclipse-tractusx/digital-product-pass/dpp-tutorial/irs-drill-down.md

 --header 'Content-Type: application/json' \
 ```

-## 3° Lookup SerialPart Item of the Component
+## 4° Lookup SerialPart Item of the Component

 Once the BOMAsBuilt relationship is added the submodel server, similarly, search for the Id of serial part component with the same UUID as used to search for BOMAsBuilt relationship.

+1 - Go to the file [serialPartItems](./resources/test-data/serialPartItems.json)

-1 - Search by uuid with CTRL + F:
+2 - Search by uuid with CTRL + F:

+> [!TIP]
+> You will get the UUID in the paper or [here](./resources/test-data/carParts.json)

 Example: